FS-Driverless/Formula-Student-Driverless-Simulator/docs/import-car-3d-model.md

 Before we export the model, check that all deltra transforms have been applied and [all scales are set to 1](https://blender.stackexchange.com/questions/31769/how-to-set-the-current-scale-to-1/31771).
 Also don't forget to [recalculate normals](https://blender.stackexchange.com/a/153695/100133)

-Export the 3d model to FBX format using all default settings.
+Export the 3d model to FBX format.
+Make sure to select 'Z up' and 'X forward' options.
 Ensure you are only exporting meshes and armature.

 ## 2. Importing the model into unreal engine